wp-plugins/bigbluebutton/readme.txt

    1. Click on BigBlueButton under the settings menu.
    1. Fill out the URL of where the BigBlueButton server is running (be sure to add /bigbluebutton/ to the end of the URL) and its salt.
 Then click on save changes.
    1. You are ready to begin creating meetings, and holding conferences.

+To install from source watch this [installation video](http://www.youtube.com/watch?v=S-wsIQRCLUY "installation video") on YouTube.
+Here's an overview of the installation.
+Trunk

 == Frequently Asked Questions ==